jju/stubbl/story/01-2564-research.md

 In most ways, Jane's hab wasn't any different from any other 'Burger's.
 A few metres across in either direction, a little shorter than it was wide and long.
 The bunk flipped up into the wall to be replaced by a table or an entertainment lounger.
 The kitchen wall had the normal foodstock printers and recyclers.
 There was loads of soundproofing for effective neighbour isolation and the shower/toilet combo corner with a privacy shield.
 All very standard.

+What wasn't standard was the number of infosheets scattered around.
+Every surface was covered in heaps (where it didn't have an unrecycled foodbox) of the flimsy things.
+Most sheets only had a sentence fragment or two of typescript; some had Jane's scrawling commentary.
+Barely any were full.

+Jane didn't need to work this way.
+Her ~~[[EDS]]~~ was connected to the Wire where she'd been finding all of this information.
+She could have selected and highlighted and let the machine amalgamate things into nice and neat packages of condensed information.
+That would have been a lot tidier.
+Kayro Jane had never been known to be tidy.

+The mess wasn't the problem, though.
+The problem was that the information she needed wasn't in the mess.
+And it wasn't in the mess because it wasn't on the Wire.

+There was loads of information about bludbol on the Wire, true.
+Jane had all the basics about numbers of players

 #t2566